top of page

 South Korea

-The largest planned FPV project is the Saemangeum floating solar farm in South Korea.
+The largest floatovoltaics project is the Saemangeum floating solar farm in South Korea.
 This 2.1-gigawatt project aims to be operational in 2030 and can help the country significantly reduce its dependence on fossil fuels.
 It will be located in tidal flats on the Yellow Sea coast, co-located with an onshore solar farm.

 India